Acne returning when coming off the pill

 What's the lowdown?

-At some point, though, some of us will want to stop taking the pill.
+At some point though, people may want to stop taking the pill.
 Where acne is concerned, this presents a problem: what happens when you stop taking the pill?

 Why is this?
 Does coming off the pill cause acne?
 Is this temporary?
 And how do we manage it?
 Here’s the lowdown…